 - What are your key unique selling points (USP)?

-- What is your Black Friday / Cyber Monday Offer to get people to click on your ad?
+- What is your Black Friday / Cyber Monday Offer to get people to click on your ads?

 Before you dive straight in.
-You need to make sure that your PPC ads are going to give your business profits.
-This means planning out your Google Ad budget.
+You need to make sure that your PPC ads are going to give your business a profit, this means planning out your Google Ad budget.

-With Google AdWords, you set a daily budget for your campaign, and you can then decide between a number of costing structures as to how you spend that budget.
-The main one being Pay-Per-Click (PPC).
-This allows you to set your ad spend based on the number of clicks your ad gets.
+With Google Ads, you set a daily budget for your campaign, and you can then decide between a number of costing structures as to how you spend that budget.
+The main one being Pay-Per-Click (PPC), this allows you to set your ad spend based on the number of clicks your ad gets.

-Essentially: you need to know your budget limits.
-Base your ad spend on the returns you need.
+Essentially: you need to know your budget limits, and base your ad spend on the returns you need.